bbdsoftware/metis-cluster-bootstraps/docs/charts/bootstrap/Chart-Docs/metis-appsets.md

 ```

 This chart will result in argo application sets being genreated into the cluster.
-Each applicaiton set will be placed in the argocd namespace and resulst in the instealion of a a coresponfing helm "module" for
+Each applicaiton set will be placed in the argocd namespace and result in the installation of a corresponding helm "module" for
-each cluster added to argocd for mangament.
+each target cluster.

 See chart modules section
 ## Configuration